Inference Gateway CLI

 > "Refactor the authentication module to use environment variables"

-# Agent will analyze code, propose changes, and ask for approval before modifying files
+# Agent analyzes code, proposes changes, requests approval before modifying

 infer chat